casudo/casudo/README.md

 <!-- About Me -->
 <h2 align="center">About Me</h2>

-👀 IT enthusiast and self-taught hobby developer
+👀 IT enthusiast and self-taught developer
 🤖 Full-time Network Engineer
 💻 Selfhosted nearly every cloud alternative
 🤝 Looking forward to new challenges and opportunities in the ever-evolving IT landscape.
 🌟 Passionate about technology and constantly expanding my skills in the IT world.

 🚀 Let's connect and explore how we can collaborate!
-✉️ Reach me at contact (æt) k1da (døt) de
+✉️ Reach me at hello (æt) kida (døt) one

 <div align="center">
   <!-- Skills -->